-Hannah Cuss, tailor-made’s Customer Services and Product Executive, writes about her exciting road trip around Costa Rica and Panama, in June 2013.
+Hannah Cuss, tailor-made’s Customer Services and Product Executive, writes about her exciting road trip around Costa Rica and Panama.

 “After arriving into San Jose, I headed out to Poas Volcano National Park.
 A short walk uphill took me to the primary crater where, unfortunately, it was really cloudy.
 After 20 minutes or so, the clouds didn’t look like they were going to clear so I walked along another trail to Botos Lagoon, a secondary crater filled with bright green rainwater.
 I returned to the primary crater just as the clouds were clearing, allowing me to see the different levels of volcanic rock leading down into the crater where sulphuric smoke puffs out.

 My trip continued to Doka Coffee Estate, a finca that produces some of Costa Rica’s finest coffee.
 The estate is set in beautiful manicured grounds with brightly coloured heliconia, pink ginger, gigantic purple Dutch pipe flowers and bird of paradise plants.
 There is also a butterfly house full of colourful butterflies and moths.
 On the way back to San Jose I stopped at the small town of Grecia where I visited a large church made entirely of sheet metal, followed by a stop in the village of Sarchi, known for its colourfully decorated ox carts.